-The Sunnyvale Shoreline Resilience Vision is an informal multi-agency group fostering a collaborative approach to managing the Sunnyvale shoreline where a number of large-scale planning efforts (including the Shoreline Study) are currently underway.
-This group has developed proposed future alignments of the Shoreline Levee, intended to protect the area upland of SCSNSA as well as allow for bay side restoration.
-The visioning process is being led by the San Francisco Estuary Institute (SFEI).
-This group has identified alternative infrastructure alignments, costs, and benefits for the Sunnyvale shoreline to present to USACE for consideration.
-A Stormwater Working Group has also been created to discuss the re-engineering of stormwater management infrastructure and its integration with pond restoration along the shoreline.
+The Sunnyvale Shoreline Resilience Vision is a multi-agency group led by the San Francisco Estuary Institute (SFEI).
+They are collaboratively managing large-scale planning efforts along the Sunnyvale shoreline, including the Shoreline Study.
+They developed potential alignments of the Shoreline Levee and performed their own cost-benefit analysis of the Sunnyvale shoreline for USACE's consideration.
+A Stormwater Working Group has also been created to discuss the re-engineering of stormwater management infrastructure and its integration with pond restoration.
 The District began participating in this collaborative visioning in December 2020.
+The Board's selection of

-Choosing a long term management alternative is a crucial next step in continuing to collaborate in this regional visioning process.
+SCSNSA management priorities is a crucial next step in continuing to collaborate in this regional visioning process.